Music history, nineteenth-century music, twentieth-century American popular music.

 Music 105 - Reed Chorus

 Variable credit: either one-half course or zero credit for one semester.
 The chorus, open to all members of the Reed community, rehearses and performs works from all periods of music, often with the orchestra.
 (No audition required).
-See “Academic Credit for Music Performance” above for pre- or corequisite credit.
+See “Academic Credit for Music Performance” above for pre- or corequisite for credit.

 Music 107 - Collegium Musicum

 Variable credit: either one-half course or zero credit for one semester.
 The Collegium rehearses and performs vocal music from many historic periods suitable for a small group.
 Prerequisite: audition required.
-See “Academic Credit for Music Performance” above for pre- or corequisite credit.
+See “Academic Credit for Music Performance” above for pre- or corequisite for credit.

 Music 108 - Jazz Ensemble

 Variable credit: either one half-course or zero credit for one semester.
 Jazz ensembles selected by the instructor rehearse regularly and give several performances each semester.
 Rehearsals include improvisational techniques, soloing, and accompanying.
 Prerequisite: audition required.
-See “Academic Credit for Music Performance” above for pre- or corequisite credit.
+See “Academic Credit for Music Performance” above for pre- or corequisite for credit.

 Music 109 - Chamber Music

 Variable credit: either one-half course or zero credit for one semester.
 Available by audition when there are enough advanced students to form an ensemble of one player per part.
 This course consists of weekly coaching sessions and several performances during the semester.
 Prerequisite: audition.
 Corequisite: participation in the Reed Orchestra (except for keyboard players).
 Prerequisite: audition required.
-See “Academic Credit for Music Performance” above for pre- or corequisite credit.
+See “Academic Credit for Music Performance” above for pre- or corequisite for credit.

 Music 111 - Theory I